RaymanNg/3D-Wind-Field/README.md

 - EXT_frag_depth

 ### I adopt the WebGL code and the demo is not working now
 Unfortunately, there is no easy way to debug WebGL code, and I can't find any debugging tool for setting breakpoints in WebGL.
 For the moment, I suggest to use [Spector.js](https://github.com/BabylonJS/Spector.js) to figure out what is happening with your WebGL code.
 It can tell you the input and output of your code.

+### All WMS layers failed to display
+Probably the WMS URL changed, you may check the latest WMS URL by accessing NOAA's TDS server of GFS Analysis.
+Click the data file of the date you want (mine is 20190916_0000_000), then the WMS URL for this file will be showed in the web page.
+After getting the latest URL, you can update the variable "WMS_URL" in gui.js to make WMS layer display work again.

 ## Credits
 This demo makes use of below repos: